thecodingmachine/docker-images-php/README.md

 - BUILDER: either build or buildx depending on your configuration.
 Defaults to build
-- BLACKFIRE_VERSION: defaults to 1.
-You can install v2 if you're feeling adventurous by specifying 2 as a value.
+- BLACKFIRE_VERSION: defaults to 2.
+You can install v1 but will include some CVEs in the build.
 - PLATFORM: Docker will default to your architecture for building images.
 However, if you have QEMU set up in your machine, you can try building for another architecture like linux/arm64

 Only one platform at a time is supported during the build and test script execution.